 Some people have trouble falling asleep after exercise because their adrenaline flows and their heart rate is elevated.
-Their body temperature is up, and the brain is awake and active.
+Their body temperature is up, and their brain is awake and active.
 This is why we encourage as low-intensity exercise as possible.
 If you are one of those people, make sure your workout is over two hours before bedtime.

-Despite this, others can do any type of workout before bed and their sleep is not affected.
+Despite this, others can do any type of workout before bed, and their sleep is not affected.
 It’s impossible to know how working out will affect your sleep until you try it.
 We encourage trying a week of late workouts so you can see how your body reacts to the late workout schedule.

 There are many types of workouts available today, and not all workouts are equal in how they affect your sleep.
 If you want to work out before bed, it’s essential to choose your workout wisely.
 If you are going to exercise at night, it’s best to do light to moderate intensity.
-Examples of light to moderate intensity activities include yoga, pilates, stretching, and light resistance training.
+Examples of light to moderate-intensity activities include yoga, pilates, stretching, and light resistance training.

 High-intensity workouts should be avoided in the evening as strenuous physical activity stimulates your nervous system.
 This raises your heart rate and boosts adrenaline and cortisol, which is better for the daytime because this causes you to be more awake and alert.
 This type of exercise before bed will make it difficult to fall asleep.
-This includes workouts like high-intensity interval training, running, and lifting heavyweights.
+This includes workouts like high-intensity interval training, running, and lifting heavy weights.

 The key takeaway here is that exercising regularly is one of the best things for your mental and physical health.
-Regardless, if it’s during the day or evening having a regular workout schedule should be a priority.
+Regardless if it’s during the day or evening, having a regular workout schedule should be a priority.
 If you struggle with insomnia, we recommend working out before bed to see if it helps with your sleep.
 Commit to trying it for a week and listen to your body to determine the right type of workout and time that works for you.